-On a steamy weekday afternoon in June at the corner of Plum and Burdette Streets way Uptown, a cluster of teenage girls, an older couple, and a smattering of solo sweet-treat fans sit in plastic chairs beneath the bright yellow mural that decorates Williams Plum Street Snoballs’ front wall.
+On a steamy weekday afternoon in June at the corner of Plum and Burdette Streets in Uptown New Orleans, a cluster of teenage girls, an older couple, and a smattering of solo sweet-treat fans sit in plastic chairs beneath the bright yellow mural that decorates Williams Plum Street Snoballs’ front wall.

 The now-daily summer rain has just passed, cooling off the lush green neighborhood and, more importantly, signaling my favorite time to indulge in one of New Orleans’ favorite hot-weather traditions.
 There’s no line — thanks, rain! — when I walk inside the tiny stand that hosted my college-era snowball pilgrimages a couple of decades ago.
 I’m greeted with a sunny “hello” from the guy tasked with operating the machine that makes the fine-ground ice, or “snow.”
 Plum Street is famous for its dizzying array of flavors, posted on the wall in the appealing if rag-tag fashion we’ve come to expect from mom-and-pop snowball stands in the city.

-As George Ingmire explains in the “Summer Days and Nights” edition of WWOZ’s “New Orleans Calling,” the snowball was invented in New Orleans and owes its name snowflake-like shaved ice that’s now giving me a late-day sugar jolt.
+As George Ingmire explains in the “Summer Days and Nights” edition of WWOZ’s “New Orleans Calling,” the snowball was invented in New Orleans and owes its name to the snowflake-like shaved ice known for cooling your insides.

 Listen to the sounds of the snowball: